A Trustworthy SEO Company is Hard to Find (based on our survey of 116 businesses)

 That site is regarded as the No. 1 best SEO analysis and fact generating site in the world by SEO companies.

 Subscribing to their newsletter is worthwhile too, however, most of it is far too advanced information for the average business owner who has too little time to learn SEO for months.

 Where to From Here?

 All of the above has hopefully given you a good insight into the basics of SEO.

 You now know about a LOT of things essential to understanding SEO and what SEO companies do.

 There’s still so much more to learn and benefit from and different businesses need different things with SEO.

 Some websites are extremely poor with TITLE choices, which is a very important aspect of ranking in Google.

-Some websites built with templates are anti-SEO so its near impossible to get them to rank high.
+Some websites built with templates are anti-SEO so its nearly impossible to get them to rank high.

 From my experience, WordPress is the best ranking (and most popular) websites by far.
 Beware using any cheap ‘template’ sites that are not WordPress.